WenChenWormBase/WormBaseToSPELL/README.md

 11. enrich_dataset_table.pl

 Merge all the dataset_list*.txt and dataset_table*.txt files from different species and data types, create the final version of dataset_list.txt, dataset_table.txt and dataset_table_enriched.txt files for SPELL database. dataset_table_enriched.txt has HTML links embedded in the entries.
 This is the file that will be read into SPELL database.
+This script uses SPELLDataSet_Topics_annotation.csv to include annotated dataset topic tags.

 12. update_spell_dev_dbi.pl